SanjyotZade/labelImg-TRK/README.rst

 It is written in Python and uses Qt for its graphical interface.

-:ref:`Tracking<header-obj-trac>`__ has been recently added to LabelImg-TRK to fasten the data annotation process.
+:ref: `Tracking <http://www.image-net.org/>`__ has been recently added to LabelImg-TRK to fasten the data annotation process.
 Consecutive images should have same dimensions.

 Annotations are saved as XML files in PASCAL VOC format, the format used by `ImageNet <http://www.image-net.org/>`__.
 Besides, it also supports YOLO format